mamuz/message-bridge/README.md

 Message Bridge let you trigger messages from anywhere in a procedural or in an object-oriented way.
 A registered callback can dispatch or forward all triggered messages.
-Main idea is to support a decoupled event driven or aspect oriented application, thus object awareness to any logger or any event dispatcher is not needed.
+Main idea is to support a decoupled event driven or aspect oriented application, thus object awareness to any logger or any event dispatcher is not needed anymore.

 ## Installation